-In the comparative criminal justice context, Parliament refers to the legislative body of a country or jurisdiction that is responsible for enacting laws and policies related to the criminal justice system.
+Parliament, in the context of criminal justice, is the law-making body of a country or jurisdiction responsible for establishing criminal laws and justice policies.

 Parliament plays a vital role in the criminal justice system.
 This is the group of people who get together to create and pass laws, including those that decide what actions are crimes.
 When it comes to the criminal justice system, a significant part of Parliament’s job is to write, review, and pass laws about crime and punishment.
 Accordingly, these laws are used to guide judges, lawyers, police officers, and others who work in the criminal justice system.

 Parliament doesn’t just make the laws, though.
 They also control the budget for the criminal justice system.
 They decide how much money goes into things like courts, police departments, and prisons.
 Both the making of laws and the allocation of resources are crucial for the effective working of the criminal justice system.

 Parliament typically consists of two groups, or “houses.”
 In the United Kingdom, for example, there is the House of Commons and the House of Lords.
 Both houses have a say in the law-making process, although the exact details can vary from one country to another.